SPBCodes/MySQL-PHP-PreparedStatements/README.md

 # MySQL-PHP-PreparedStatements

-Creating prepared statements is a pain in the proverbial - so I created three quick and dirty procedural functions to make and execute Prepared Statements for MySQL/MariaDB with PHP.
+Creating prepared statements is a pain in the proverbial - so I created (with a bit of help from ChatGPT) three quick and dirty procedural functions to make and execute Prepared Statements for MySQL/MariaDB with PHP.

 These were created for a specific project where I have complete control of the queries needed - so may not be suitable for all use-cases.